Evaluate 5 X3 2 7 When X

 The Importance of Order of Operations (PEMDAS/BODMAS)

 The order of operations is crucial when evaluating expressions.
-Remember the acronym PEMDAS (Parentheses, Exponents, Multiplication and Division, Addition and Subtraction) or BODMAS (Brackets, Orders, Division and Multiplication, Addition and Subtraction).
+On the flip side, remember the acronym PEMDAS (Parentheses, Exponents, Multiplication and Division, Addition and Subtraction) or BODMAS (Brackets, Orders, Division and Multiplication, Addition and Subtraction).
 These mnemonics ensure consistent results.
 Failing to follow this order will lead to incorrect answers.

 Common Mistakes to Avoid